Venture capital

 Large injection of cash

-You can get millions of pounds to expand your business, without giving away a controlling stake.
+Businesses that successfully attract VC investment can get millions of pounds to expand their business, without giving away a controlling stake.

 Regional opportunities